samizdatco/skia-canvas/README.md

   - can render to [windows][window] using an OS-native graphics pipeline and provides a browser-like [UI event][win_bind] framework
   - generates images in both raster (JPEG, PNG, & WEBP) and vector (PDF & SVG) formats
   - can save images to [files][saveAs], return them as [Buffers][toBuffer], or encode [dataURL][toDataURL_ext] strings
-  - uses native threads and the Node [worker pool](https://github.com/neon-bindings/rfcs/pull/35) for asynchronous rendering and file I/O
+  - uses native threads in a [user-configurable](#multithreading) worker pool for asynchronous rendering and file I/O
   - can create [multiple ‘pages’][newPage] on a given canvas and then [output][saveAs] them as a single, multi-page PDF or an image-sequence saved to multiple files
   - can [simplify][p2d_simplify], [blunt][p2d_round], [combine][bool-ops], [excerpt][p2d_trim], and [atomize][p2d_points] bézier paths using [efficient](https://www.youtube.com/watch?v=OmfliNQsk88) boolean operations or point-by-point [interpolation][p2d_interpolate]
   - provides [3D perspective][createProjection()] transformations in addition to [scaling][scale()], [rotation][rotate()], and [translation][translate()]